Hi and welcome to the new blog, this one devoted to me making a wedding cake.

 Now we are coming at this from scratch and of course I had to decide with the happy couple on the details of the cake.
 They have decided on an Autumn theme, the wedding being in November and are running a natural organic style.
 After much searching the net for wedding cakes we decided that I would base my cake loosely on these two, excuse during reconstruction

-A variety of cut outs are then left to dry shaped in a variety of ways over curved surfaces (cleaned beforehand)
+A variety of cut outs are then left to dry sha

 These do take a while to dry solidly depending on thickness.
 You will find a variety of different issues with different thicknesses and you will need to cover them.
 An electric fan does speed things up.